 Scammers and robocalls have been targeting taxpayers with increasing frequency claiming to be the IRS.
 Many sound professional and legitimate and can fool you into thinking they’re real.
 After all, you don’t want to disregard any notices or calls from the IRS.
 Common lines from these scammers include demanding payment for owed taxes, asking for personal information, and threatening legal action or a lien against your property.
 Some even request payment via gift card.

 If you don’t answer one of these robocalls, the caller might leave a threatening voicemail.
 Do not respond, and do not call the number back.
 This only puts you at risk for divulging more information to the caller.

 To avoid falling prey to one of these scams, know that the IRS will not do the following:

 If you do receive a suspicious phone call about back taxes, the IRS recommends that you take these steps:

 However, if you do have back taxes or questions about your taxes, you should contact the IRS at 1-800-829-1040.
 Don’t ignore official notices or letters from the IRS.

 IRS contacts you can trust and numbers you can call for information or assistance with a lien include the following:

 If you receive a call from the IRS, make sure you’re not being scammed, and do not give out any personal information over the phone.

-If you have outstanding tax debt or a lien against you, however, you will need to pay your taxes in full to get back in good standing with the IRS.
-Reach out to our experts here at Solvable or use our educational resources on Solvable to help reduce your tax debt and lift any liens.
+If you have outstanding back taxes or a lien against you, however, you will need to pay your taxes in full to get back in good standing with the IRS.
+Reach out to our experts here at Solvable or use our educational resources on Solvable to help reduce your back tax amount and lift any liens.